mkjanke/ESP-SeeLevel-Test/README.md

  * Uses Arduino framework but is only tested on an ESP32.

-* A Python SeeLevel tank gauge readier is [here](https://github.com/robwolff3/seelevel2mqtt/)
+ * A Python SeeLevel tank gauge reader is [here](https://github.com/robwolff3/seelevel2mqtt/)

+ * A version that uses the ESP32 RMT preiphrial and broadcasts its data via ESP-NOW is here: https://github.com/mkjanke/ESP32-SeeLevel-NOW

 ### TBD

 This is not a complete solution.
-To make this usable, one would have to make sure the interface circuit adequately protects both the ESP32 and sending unit;  and that it works with trimmed sensors.
+To make this usable, one would have to make sure the interface circuit adequately protects both the ESP32 and sending unit, and that it works with trimmed sensors.